kevinolega/callcentertrainingtips/6wel/guidelines/faq-students.md

 Short Answer: Yes.
 [READ: Why you should answer all the questions](https://callcentertrainingtips.com/answerall/).

-## Do I Need To Write The Questions
+## Do I Need To Write The Questions?

 Yes.